 Diego Garcia is a living coral atoll; the coral reefs and island are made up of trillions of living organisms.
 Once an ancient volcano, all that is left is the atoll surrounding a central lagoon.
 Thanks to its tropical location and heavy rainfall (about 100 inches per year), the island is heavily vegetated with coconut palm and ironwood trees.

 Personally owned vehicle are not allowed on the atoll.
 The primary means of transportation are buses, bicycles, and old-fashioned foot power.
-There is a free shuttle bus that runs every 15 minutes 5:00 a.m. - midnight and every 30 minutes from midnight. - 5 a.m.
+There is a free shuttle bus that runs every 15 minutes 5:00 a.m. - midnight and every 20-30 minutes from midnight. - 5:00 a.m.
 Buses travel at regular intervals throughout the inhabited areas of the island.
-Base taxis and government work vehicles also travel DG but are for official use only.
+Base taxis and government work vehicles also travel the island but are for official use only.
 Bicycles are very popular but there are certain rules you need to know.
-Bells or horns are required on bikes and a front white and rear red light are mandatory when riding after dark.
+Bells or horns are required on bikes, as well as a front white and rear red light when riding after dark.
 Helmets with the chin strap fastened are required when riding at all times.